Islands and Protected Areas of the Gulf of California (Mexico)

 Islands and Protected Areas of the Gulf of California

-The Islands and Protected Areas of the Gulf of California is a World Heritage serial property that includes representative components of all major oceanographic zones of the biogeographically diverse Gulf.
+The Islands and Protected Areas of the Gulf of California is a World Heritage serial property with representative components of all major oceanographic zones of the biogeographically diverse Gulf.

 The Gulf of California in northwestern Mexico, once famously dubbed the "Aquarium of the World," is recognized as an area of global marine conservation significance.

 The area is of stunning landscape beauty, with dramatic contrasts between the rugged and seemingly inhospitable islands, coastal deserts and the brilliant reflection from the surrounding turquoise waters.
-High rocky cliffs and sandy beaches in countless forms and colors rim the islands and coasts.
+High rocky cliffs and sandy beaches rim the islands and coasts in countless forms and colors.

 The beauty of the desert landscape is complemented by the fascinating and highly diverse desert vegetation and the ubiquitous birds.
 To the south, the islands are covered with deciduous vegetation and stand out from the vast blue sea.